Hadeaji/reading-notes-2/README.md

 3. HTML|  [HTML](#HTM)

-First Header | Second Header
+THE CONTENT | THE PAGE
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+1. Growth Midnest  | Content from cell 2
 Content in the first column | Content in the second column